tyson-nw/SRD/SRD.md

 ### Creature Type
 Each monster falls into a category.
 Certain spells, abilities, knowledge checks, and other things have specific effects depending on the Creature Type.

+#### Beast
+Creatures of the natural world are beasts.

+#### Construct
+Creature that have been built and animates through arcane means.

+#### Elemental
+Creatures made of energies from the elemental planes.

+#### Dragon
+Great creatures with a draconic lineage.

+#### Giant
+Creatures that tow over lesser beings.

+#### Goblinoid
+Creatures with a goblin lineage.

+#### Humanoid
+Creatures that have the humanesqe form that are small or medium sized.

+#### Monstrosity
+Creatures that have been created by magic or beasts twisted into a monstrous form.

+#### Outsider
+Creatures native to a plane other than the Material Plane.
+They are aligned with one of the cosmic forces of Law or Chaos.

+#### Plant
+Creatures that are plants, fungus, or derived from plants or fungus.

+#### Undead
+Creatures that have been reanimated by negative energy.

 ### Challenge
 The challenge rating is a score of relative difficulty of the creature.
 It is a determined by a combination of Defenses, [[#HP]], and Attacks per round.